mpruna/prasleas/_posts/Statistics_And_Analytics_ABCs.md

 ### Statistics and Analytics basics (Under Construction)

+**"In the beginning was the Word, and the Word was with God, and the Word was God.
+He was in the beginning with God.
+All things were made through him, and without him was not any thing made that was made."**

+Before we learn how to run we must learn how to walk.
+There is no skipping fundamentals.

 ![Img](../assets/img/chapell.jpeg)

 In this mini project I will explain a couple of statistics and analytics key concepts.